-(2 credits) This course is a directed practicum in leadership for students and is by arrangement with instructor and on-site supervisor(s).
+(1 credit) This course is a directed practicum in leadership for students and is by arrangement with instructor and on-site supervisor(s).
 The course will provide initial practical leadership experience.

-Note: Requires 50 clock hours of work experience.
+Note: Requires 25 clock hours of work experience.
 Graded on a pass/no pass basis.
+Course may be repeated one time.

-Prerequisites: GEN150CC, BUS/CEY310, or BUS360.
+Prerequisites: GEN150CC, BUS/YCF310, or BUS360.